 Regional rural medical school campuses offer many opportunities for medical students to gain more hands-on experience, have more direct interaction with attending physicians, and cultivate a deeper understanding of challenges and opportunities specific to rural medicine.
 Some specialty services such as neurology are not always readily available at these small regional campuses, and telemedicine technology can be a valuable tool to address this need.
 We report the implementation of teleneurology stroke consultation services as part of the third-year neurology clerkship at a regional medical school campus.
 We analyzed daily clinical notes and student satisfaction surveys.
 Students saw many common presentations of cerebrovascular events as part of a multi-disciplinary care team.
-While students followed patients through their hospital course they were provided effective instruction by remote stroke neurologists.
-All students strongly agreed that telemedicine was a positive component of the clerkship.
-We conclude that teleneurology is effective in providing inpatient neurology clinical exposure, especially when remote attendings have a strong screen presence and are enthusiastic about teaching.
+While students followed patients through their hospital course they were provided effective instruction by remote stroke neurology is effective in providing inpatient neurology clinical exposure, especially when remote attendings have a strong screen presence and are enthusiastic about teaching.
 We believe these findings could be useful to other campuses considering similar teaching methods, as innovations in telemedicine continue to address challenges in medical education and clinical care.